zhezhen-y/zhezhen-y.github.io/imitate_mondrian.md

 ```
 imitate_new_york()
 ```
-This is what you might get:
+This is what you might get after running the above function:
 <img src="images/imitate_new_york.png?raw=true">

 For a full detailed process of how the functions evolve, check out my [Jupyter Notebook](https://github.com/zhezhen-y/sciart/blob/main/imitate_mondrian_new_york.ipynb).